129660/alx-pre_course/README.md

 My first readme
-this is my first alx classes session
+this is my alx classes session